 In H1 FY2024, the consolidated PPOP stood at Rs.
 513 crore compared to Rs.
 1,030 crore in H1 FY2023, impacted by increase in non-interest yielding share of the AUM (like SRs) due to the ARC sales and elevated operating expenses due to the retail expansion.
 However, one-time gains on the Shriram Finance stake sale in Q1 FY2024 cushioned the net profitability to a certain extent.
 Given the lumpy nature of the wholesale book and the limited seasoning of the retail book, the asset quality may have an impact on the earnings profile and this could be further exacerbated by the elevated operating expenses in the near term.
+Further, provisions owing to the recent RBI notification pertaining to investments in AIFs by REs would be a drag on the near term profitability.

 Ability to raise funds at competitive rates from diverse sources - ICRA takes note of the challenges in resource mobilisation faced by the company in the past and the management's efforts to diversify and elongate the liabilities profile.
-PEL raised ~Rs.
+Nonetheless, PEL raised ~Rs.
 6,000-crore long-term debt (excluding Rs.
 19,532 crore for the DHFL transaction) in FY2022 and Rs.
-8,462 crore in FY2023, following the Rs.
-13,500-crore long-term debt raised in FY2020 and ~Rs.
-20,000 crore in FY2021 for its financial services business.
+8,462 crore in FY2023.
 While the merger with DHFL has led to greater diversification in the asset profile, PEL also witnessed elongation in the weighted average tenor of borrowings, an increase in the share of fixed rate borrowings and some moderation in the cost of funds since March 2020.